MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 + $300 x 150% = $450
 + $450 x 1,000 = $450,000
 + $450,000 x 12 = $5,400,000

+#### Stop-Loss Insurance Contract Terms and Terminology
+In order to fully understand stop-loss policies, it is critical to know the different stop-loss contract terms.
+Stop-loss contracts are written depending on the agreement made between the insurance carrier and employer.

+These contracts specify the time period when the insurer is liable to cover claims and by what time employers must pay the claims they are liable for.
+There are many different term agreements, and which terms an employer is subject to depends on the contract between the employer and the insurance carrier.
+These different contract terms can include policies such as:

++ **“12/12” Contract:** Under this contract agreement, claims must be incurred and paid during the plan year.
++ **“12/15” Contract:** Under this contract agreement, claims must be incurred during the plan year and paid either during the plan year or during the three months after the end of the plan year.
++ **“15/12” Contract:** Under this contract agreement, claims must be incurred in the three months prior to the end of the plan date and paid during the plan year.
++ **Deductibles:** The limit at which the insurance company becomes liable for paying medical claims.
++ **Disclosure:** An insurance carrier will require the disclosure of known high claimants or high-risk individuals before giving a final quote.
++ **Lasering:** An insurance carrier can place a higher deductible on certain individuals or exclude them from coverage.

+#### Why Invest in a Stop-Loss Insurance Policy?
+By incorporating stop-loss into their insurance policy, these self-funded employers are limiting their risk, safeguarding themselves against high claims, and impacting their bottom-line by opting out of expensive, traditional insurance policies.

 ### Deductibles